 For a fabulous treat book yourself on one of the Peppermint Bay Cruises for an exquisite Tasmanian experience.

-High rugged cliffs with striking rock formations carved out by the sea, bird rookeries.
-Peppermint Bay is a well-developed little township with it’s own hotel catering for day trippers.
+Peppermint Bay is a well-developed little township with it’s own hotel overlooking the straits.
 Cruises to Peppermint Bay depart from the waterfront in Hobart and provide a delicious lunch served with Tasmanian wines.
-One of the highlights of our Hobart visit.
+Definitely, one of the best things to do in Hobart, Tasmania.

 When is the best time to visit Hobart

-We visited in November and found it cool enough for jeans and a light jacket.
+We visited in November and found it cool enough for jeans and a light jacket but not overly cold.
 Temperatures ranged from 10 degrees overnight to low 20’s during the day.
-It was mostly sunny and only drizzled with light rain a couple of times during our stay, clearing quickly.
+The weather was mostly sunny, only drizzling with light rain a couple of times during our stay.

 - Summer 18 ° Celcius